ebauschatz/soda_machine_debugging/README.md

-# soda_machine_debugging
+# SodaMachineDebugging
-debugging an existing project
+Python debugging project for students to learn how to debug an existing codebase.